Moxa MXview One

 Do now

-WORKAROUNDRestrict network access to MXview One management interface from Internet; limit access to internal engineering workstations and administrative computers only
+HARDENINGRestrict network access to MXview One management interface—do not expose to the Internet; use firewall rules to limit access to authorized IT/engineering networks only

 Schedule — requires maintenance window